jaschlak/MyGuides/CMD/PacketCapture.md

     Furthermore it creates a .etl and you can convert to .txt but you still need the MicrosoftAnalyzer (Windows Performance Analyzer) or convert with a 3rd party program (ETL2PCAPNG).
     Either way, if wireshark is not allowed, this is probably not allowed.

+    Update pktmon works for Windows 10 only, use netsh for Windows Server

 ## Add prefilter (optional)

     pktmon filter add -p 80                               Filters to port 80